Can you imagine what’s inside a lava cake?

 Representation is super important when discussing website design.

-Here are the most important 2018 website design facts you need to be aware of.
+Here are the most important 2018 to 2020 website design facts you need to be aware of.

 1. 48% of people cited a website’s design as the number one factor in deciding the credibility of a business.